The Estate Planning Process: What to Expect in Ogden

 - Real estate: Your primary residence, vacation homes, rental properties, and land.

-- Financial accounts: Checking and savings, Certificates of Deposit, and money market accounts.
+- Financial accounts: Checking and savings, certificates of deposit, and money market accounts.

 - Investments: Stocks, bonds, mutual funds, retirement accounts, and brokerage accounts.